Queen (2013 film)

 Queen is cited as a groundbreaking and an influential feminist film by many scholars.
 Over the years, the film has built a strong cult following.
-It was named as one of the best films of the decade (2010s) by multiple publications such as Paste and Film Companion.
-Several publications such as O, The Oprah Magazine and Cosmopolitan have named it as one of the best films of Indian Cinema.
+It was named one of the best films of the decade (2010s) by multiple publications such as Paste and Film Companion.
+Several publications such as O, The Oprah Magazine and Cosmopolitan have named it one of the best films of Indian cinema.
 Shubhra Gupta from The Indian Express named Queen as one of India's 75 most iconic and finest films that celebrate the journey of the country.
-British Film Institute ranked Queen amongst the 10 greatest Indian films of the 21st century.
+The British Film Institute ranked Queen amongst the 10 greatest Bollywood films of the 21st century.